google/codeworld/web/help/GuideUnit1.md

 nametag = lettering("Camille") & circle(4) & rectangle(8, 8)
 ~~~~~

-Here are the shape functions you can use in your nametag and the
+Here are the shape functions you can use in your nametag, and the
-**arguments**, the information inside the parentheses, that each one
+**arguments** (the information inside the parentheses that each one
-expects.
+expects.)

 | Function    | Expected arguments (inside parentheses)            | Example            |
 |-------------|----------------------------------------------------|--------------------|